-- a.
-Place thermometers in return and supply ducts as near furnace as possible.
+- Place thermometers in return and supply ducts as near furnace as possible.
 Be sure thermometers do not see heat exchanger so that radiant heat does not affect readings.
-This practice is particularly important with straight-run ducts. - When thermometer readings stabilize, subtract return-air temperature from supply-air temperature to determine air temperature rise.
+This practice is particularly important with straight-run ducts. - 2.
+When thermometer readings stabilize, subtract return-air temperature from supply-air temperature to determine air temperature rise.

 NOTE: Temperature rise can be determined for low-heat and high-heat operation by locking the furnace in each mode of operations.
 The mode of operation is based on the position of Setup Switch SW1-2 on the furnace control board.
-(NEW)

-- c.
-This furnace is capable of automatically providing proper airflow to maintain the temperature rise within the range specified on furnace rating plate.
-If temperature rise is outside this range, proceed as follows: - (1.)
-Check gas input for low- and high-heat operation. - (2.)
-Check derate for altitude, if applicable. - (3.)
+- 3. This furnace is capable of automatically providing proper airflow to maintain the temperature rise within the range specified on furnace rating plate.
+If temperature rise is outside this range, proceed as follows: - a.
+Check gas input for low- and high-heat operation. - b.
+Check derate for altitude, if applicable. - c.
 Check all return and supply ducts for excessive restrictions causing static pressure greater than 0.5-In.
-W.C. - (4.)
-Ensure Low Heat Rise Adjust switch SW1-3 on furnace control is in ON position when a bypass humidifier is used.
-See Fig. 38 for switch location. - (5.)
+W.C. - d.
+Ensure setup switch SW1-4 (See Fig. 39 for switch location.) - e.
 Make sure proper model plug is installed.